 Letters of Recommendation

-The best letter writers are those that know you well and can provide an evaluation of your ability to perform and succeed at the graduate level.
-Faculty and supervisors of your internships and jobs, preferably in related fields, are the most appropriate.
+The best letter writers are those who know you well and can provide a thorough evaluation of your ability to perform and succeed at the graduate level.
+If you can, try to acquire letters from faculty and supervisors of your internships or jobs, preferably those related to your field of study.

 - For information on Pre-Health (pre-med, pre-dental, pre-vet), contact advisor Elizabeth Jacoby

 - The Health Programs tipsheet (PDF) includes information on requirements and how to apply for your program of choice